rahulhalder123-456/talentflow/README.md

 - Open your new `.env.local` file and add the following lines, pasting your keys after the `=`.
 - Go to [Google AI Studio](https://aistudio.google.com/app/apikey) to generate a free **Google AI API key**.
 - Go to your [Firebase Project Settings](https://console.firebase.google.com/) to find your web app's **Firebase credentials**.
-- Go to your [Stripe Dashboard](https://dashboard.stripe.com/test/apikeys) to get your API keys.
+- Go to your [Razorpay Dashboard](https://dashboard.razorpay.com/app/keys) to get your API keys.

 ```
 # Google AI API Key